synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 1. Funcs - The "dictionary of functions others are allowed to call" was documented on the top of this page
 1. Scheduler – looks scary, but see next paragraph

-The "scheduler" parameter is just SNAP Connect"s way of cooperating more fully with other software libraries.
+The "scheduler" parameter is just SNAP Connect's way of cooperating more fully with other software libraries.
 When you provide an alternate scheduler (this is not required), SNAP Connect assumes you are going to set up some other code to "be in charge" of making sure all of the polling takes place.
 You will see that "other code" in a few more pages.

 ```python
         # Configure SNAP Connect params